George Curtis (footballer, born 1919): Later career

 He then joined French team Valenciennes for a fee of £1,500 staying for a year between 1952 and 1953, before returning to see out his playing days as player-coach at Chelmsford City.
 Curtis' move to Chelmsford City was somewhat hindered due to a strike in France, but he eventually joined the Southern League side for 'a four-figure fee'.

 He then embarked on a coaching course at Lilleshall working with Walter Winterbottom.
 His coaching skills were quickly in demand and between 1957 and 1961 he was a coach with Sunderland.

 Management career

 Mohun Bagan

 Before the beginning of his coaching career, Curtis went on to manage noted Indian club Mohun Bagan for a while in 1945, during his wartime visit to the country.

 Brighton and Hove Albion

 His first managerial position came in June 1961 when he was appointed manager at Brighton & Hove Albion.
 At the end of his first season in charge, Brighton were relegated from the Second division in last place.
 He stayed at Brighton until February 1963, when he was replaced by Archie Macaulay.

-Coaching
+Stevenage Town

-There followed spells as coach with Cambridge University and Hastings, before taking the managerial reins at Stevenage Town F.C. from January 1964 until 1967.
-He then had brief spells coaching at Hull City and with San Diego Toros.
+After leaving Brighton, Curtis joined Stevenage Town in June 1963 as the first manager of their professional era.
+He guided the club to promotion to the Southern League Premier Division in 1966/67, before leaving the club at the end of that campaign.
+Curtis's tenure lasted for 260 games, during which time the club won 134 matches.